-3.7 Barcode Content - The legacy 10-digit Postal Routing Barcode consists of 10-digits.
+However, it must be pointed out that only the first eight digits of the total 10 digits contained in the 10 digit Postal Routing Barcode are identical to the the first eight digits of the digits contained in the 24-digit IM tray barcode on the same label.
+The remaining barcode elements/digits do not necessarily match up to the elements/digits in the corresponding postions.
 These eight digits consist of the ZIP Code and the Content Identification Number (CIN) information.
-The 2-digit Postal Service Processing Code as currently used in the legacy 10-digit Postal Routing code shall now be defined as a one-digit Processing Code in the 24-digit IMTM tray barcode.
-The 24-digit IMTM tray barcode contains additional elements that enable the processing status of trays, sacks, and flat tubs to be monitored throughout the Postal Service.
+The 2-digit Postal Service Processing Code as currently used in the legacy 10-digit Postal Routing code shall now be defined as a one-digit Processing Code in the 24-digit IM tray barcode.
+The 24-digit IM tray barcode also contains additional elements that enable the processing status of trays, sacks, and flat tubs to be monitored throughout the Postal Service.
 These additional barcode elements include the Mailer ID and the Serial Number.